evacaribbean/Blog/README.md

 <br>

 First.
 Any class can `implements` from an interface.
-But a subclass `extends` (inherits) from an abstract class or a superclass (as well as “implements”).
+But a subclass can also `extends` (inherit) from an abstract class or a superclass.

 <br>